How to Handle Stress in Relationships

 • Do what you say you will do.

-• Don’t lie — not even little white lies to your partner or to others.
+• Don’t lie — not even little white lies to your partner or others.

 • Be fair, even in an argument.

 Even though there are always going to be problems in a relationship, both can do things to minimize marriage problems, if not avoid them altogether.
 BE realistic.
-Thinking your mate will meet all your needs — and will be able to figure them out without your asking?
+Do you think your mate will meet all your needs and will be able to figure them out without your asking?
 “Ask for what you need directly,”

 Use HUMOR — learn to let things go and enjoy one another more.

-Finally, be willing to work on your relationship and to truly look at what needs to be done.
+Finally, be willing to work on your relationship and look at what needs to be done.
 Don’t think that things would be better with someone else.
-Unless you address problems, the same lack of skills that get in the way now will still be there and still cause problems no matter what relationship you’re in.
+Unless you address problems, the same lack of skills that get in the way now will still be there and cause problems no matter your relationship.